Since 2017

 Step 7

-8. Grate NUTMEG; simmer mixture another 5 MINUTES.
+8. Grate in the nutmeg, then simmer the mixture for another 5 minutes.

 Step 8